-- H. The facility shall maintain an automated or manual calibrated rain gauge, which shall be monitored at least daily to record precipitation (inches of water).
-A written and/or electronic record of daily accumulations of precipitation shall be maintained on site. - I. The Permittee shall inspect all control devices, systems, and facilities weekly, and during (when possible) and after major storm events.
+- H. The facility shall maintain automated or manual calibrated rain and snow gauge(s), which shall be monitored at least daily to record precipitation (inches of water, including snow water equivalent.
+A written and/or electronic record of precipitation data, and any other weather data required in Part I.D.15, shall be maintained on site and shall be submitted to the Division upon request, with each Permit renewal application, and pursuant to Parts II.B.1 and II.B.2, as applicable, in a Division-approved electronic format. - I. The Permittee shall inspect all control devices, systems and facilities weekly, and during (when possible) and after major storm events.
 These inspections are performed to detect evidence of: - 1.
-Deterioration, malfunction, or improper operation of control or monitoring systems; - 2.
+Deterioration, malfunction, or improper operation of control systems; - 2.
 Sudden changes in the data from any monitoring device; - 3.
-The presence of liquids in leak detection systems; and - 4.
-Severe erosion or other signs of deterioration in dikes, diversions, closure covers, or other containment devices. - J. Prior to initiating permanent closure activities at the facility, or at any process component or other source within the facility, the Permittee must have an approved final plan for permanent closure. - K. The Permittee shall remit an annual review and services fee in accordance with NAC 445A.232 starting July 1 after the effective date of this Permit and every year thereafter until the Permit is terminated or the facility has received final closure certification from the Division. - L. The Permittee shall not dispose of or treat Petroleum-Contaminated Soil (PCS) on the mine site without first obtaining from the Division approval of a PCS Management Plan. - M. When performing dust suppression activities, the Permittee shall use best management practices and appropriate selection of water source and additives to prevent degradation of waters of the State.
+The presence of liquids in the leak detection systems; - 4.
+Unauthorized discharges; and - 5.
+Severe erosion or other signs of deterioration in dikes, diversions, or other containment devices. - J. Prior to initiating permanent closure activities at the water management facility or any water management process component within the facility, the Permittee must have an approved final plan for permanent closure. - K. The Permittee shall remit an annual review and services fee in accordance with NAC 445A.232 starting July 1 after the effective date of this Permit and every year thereafter until the Permit is terminated or the facility has received final closure certification from the Division. - L. The Permittee shall dispose of or treat Petroleum-Contaminated Soil (PCS) generated at the facility in accordance with the PCS Management Plan approved for the North Block Project NEV0091029.
+Hazardous waste determination must be made for each source prior to transportation of the affected material from the Permittee's property. - M. When performing dust suppression activities, the Permittee shall use best management practices and appropriate selection of water source and additives to prevent degradation of waters of the State.
 If a dust suppressant exceeds a water quality standard and the corresponding natural background water concentration in the area where dust suppression will occur, the Permittee shall demonstrate no potential to degrade waters of the State.
 Any water used for dust suppression from a wash-bay before or after an oil/water separator must be tested for compliance with Profile I and TPH standards initially and then quarterly thereafter.
-Any water not meeting the Profile I and TPH standards may not be used outside of containment. - N. Continuing Investigations: - 1.
-The Permittee shall submit to the Division for review and approval an updated waste rock management plan (WRMP) with any application to renew or modify the Permit that could affect the WRMP.
-A revised WRMP must also be approved prior to initiating mining or in-pit backfill activities not previously approved.
-The WRMP must include representative characterization data for all anticipated waste rock and overburden in accordance with the current version of the Division guidance document "Waste Rock, Overburden, and Ore Evaluation," in addition to a detailed description of how, when, and where the materials will be managed and monitored, and appropriate controls to eliminate any potential to degrade waters of the State, if applicable.
+Any water not meeting the Profile I and TPH standards may not be used outside of containment without Division approval. - N. Continuing Investigations: - 1.
+The Permittee shall submit to the Division for review and approval with each Permit renewal, and with any application to modify the Permit that could affect the water quality of the permitted discharge, an updated hydrogeochemical evaluation of current and predicted future water quality near the Boulder Valley discharge, including the remaining attenuation capacity for antimony in the infiltration mound system above the pre-infiltration water elevation, the predicted future discharge volume and chemistry, and the resultant potential for degradation of groundwater in response to infiltration at the TS Ranch Reservoir.
+The evaluation must include other parameters in addition to antimony if the current discharge concentration limits applicable to those parameters have been exceeded in the previous five years.
+If applicable, the hydrogeochemical evaluation must include additional proposed controls to eliminate any potential for groundwater degradation.
 Approval may require modification of the Permit and payment of modification fees.
-If the Permittee determines that renewal of the Permit will not affect the WRMP, in lieu of an updated WRMP, the Permittee may submit to the Division for review and approval an evaluation and determination of the continued suitability and adequacy of the existing Division-approved WRMP.
-The evaluation shall consider current conditions, changes to site operations and physical conditions, and monitoring results since WRMP approval.